 Strings s1 and s2 both are not the same

-Reason: The “==” operator always checks the address of the objects.
+Reason: The “==” operator always checks the objects’ addresses.
 As s1 and s2 have different addresses, it only executes the else block.

-What is the difference between equals() and “==” in java?
+What is the difference between equals() and “==” in Java?

 Ans: equals() “==” operator It is a method that can only be applied on any Java object by passing another Java object.
-It is a comparison operator, and it is applicable for both primitive and object types also.
+It is a comparison operator, and it is applicable for both primitive and object types.
 It always compares content to present the objects.
-When we apply to primitive types, it compares values of primitive types.
-And when we apply to the object type, it compares the address of the objects.
+When we apply to primitive types, it compares the values of primitive types.
+And when we apply it to the object type, it compares the address of the objects.

 Compile and run the below code.
 Provide the reason for the output that it gives.